furf/now-serverless-mysql/README.md

 ### Connect to the Database

 Since you're likely to create more than one endpoint that will use your database connection, it is sensible to create a reusable interface.
 This example uses configuration parameters that are provided to the application using [environment variables](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets/).
-There are a number of ways to provide environment variables to an application, but we will populate them later when we deploy the API using the Now CLI.
+There are a [other](https://www.npmjs.com/package/dotenv) [ways](https://www.npmjs.com/package/cross-env) to provide environment variables to a Node.js application, but we will [populate them using the Now CLI](https://zeit.co/blog/environment-variables-secrets) when we deploy the API.

 _db.js_